KlenM/Manuscript-PhD-thesis/1_background/1_2_quantum_light_in_atmosphere.md

 It provides a statistical description of the intensity fluctuations, or scintillations.
 In weak fluctuation regimes, assuming a Gaussian refractive-index field and using the Born approximation with first-order perturbation theory, the irradiance is described by the modified Rician distribution.
 However, experimental studies by Parry and Pusey^[@parry1979] showed that the theoretical moments predicted by this model were systematically lower than measured values, even under weak turbulence conditions.
-Within the first-order Rytov approximation, the irradiance fluctuations are well described by the lognormal distribution.
+Within the first-order Rytov approximation, the irradiance fluctuations are well described by the lognormal distribution^[*Add description of lonormal*].
 This model generally agrees well with observations for short propagation paths or weak turbulence but fails to capture the statistics of irradiance under strong turbulence, indicating the need for more sophisticated models in such regimes.

 While the irradiance fluctuations are well described by the lognormal distribution in weak turbulence, experiments show that under very strong turbulence, the distribution tends toward a negative exponential.